awsdocs/amazon-glacier-developer-guide/doc_source/tagging.md

 # Tagging Amazon S3 Glacier Resources<a name="tagging"></a>

 A *tag* is a label that you assign to an AWS resource\.
 Each tag consists of a *key* and a *value*, both of which you define\.
-You can assign the tags that you define to Amazon S3 Glacier \(Glacier\) vault resources\.
+You can assign the tags that you define to Amazon S3 Glacier \(S3 Glacier\) vault resources\.
 Using tags is a simple yet powerful way to manage AWS resources and organize data, including billing data\.

 **Topics**
 + [Tagging Basics](#tagging-basics)